OmarAlmo/OmarAlmo.github.io/pages/about.md

 permalink: /about/
 ---

 Welcome!
-I am a Computer Science student at the University of Ottawa with a strong interest in network, cloud and infrastructure <span style="color:red">**security**</span>, vulnability reseasch (or hacking...😬), and machine learning.
+I am a Computer Science student at the University of Ottawa with a strong interest in application, cloud and infrastructure <span style="color:red">**security**</span>, vulnerability research, and machine learning.

-I am very passionate about what I do, always looking for fun challenges and keep a positive attitude with it's simplicities and difficulties.
-I devote much of my time learning whether it be new technologies or keeping up with the latest, and developing something that can truely impact us today.
+I am very passionate about what I do, always looking for fun challenges and keep a positive attitude with it's simplicity or complexity.
+I devote much of my time learning new technologies or keeping up with the latest, and developing something that can truely impact us today.
+As well love to have fun playing chess, video games or movies.

 Of course I'm always looking for new oppertunities, so reach out to me!  🙂

 <br/><br/>
-##  Langueges & techonologues
+##  Languages & Technologies
 ![Python]({{'/assets/img/icons/python.png' | relative_url }} "Python")
 ![Java]({{'/assets/img/icons/java.png' | relative_url }} "Java")